cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 ## Consequences

 Existing scripts should be compliant with this spec.
-Repos, such as kubecf, don't need to change their own Makefiles target changes.
+Repos, such as kubecf, don't need to change their own Makefiles targets.